shehanmunasinghe/diagno/README.md

 ## What we learned
-We got hands on experince on how to use PyTorch from model building to training to deployment.
+We got hands-on experience on how to use PyTorch from model building to training to deployment.

 ## What's next for Diagno
 ![Raspberry Pi Device](https://github.com/shehanmunasinghe/diagno/blob/master/Docs/images/next_steps.jpeg?raw=true)

-As the next step of Daigno, we are planning to build an embedded 12-lead ECG capturing hardware device with a Raspberry Pi and Texas Instruments ADS129X Analog Front End Board
+As the next step of Diagno, we are planning to build an embedded 12-lead ECG capturing hardware device with a Raspberry Pi and Texas Instruments ADS129X Analog Front End Board